AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 In ABL-Package, building the reasoning part involves two steps:

-1. Build a knowledge base by creating a subclass of ``KBBase``, which specifies how to map pseudo label examples to reasoning results.
+1. Build a knowledge base by creating a subclass of ``KBBase``, which specifies how to map pseudo-label examples to reasoning results.
 2. Create a reasoner by instantiating the class ``Reasoner`` to minimize inconsistencies between the knowledge base and pseudo labels predicted by the learning part.